Early Childhood Covid-19 Policies and Procedures

 - Artwork and other materials will be sent home with you in a plastic grocery sack.

-- Has there been travel within the last 14 days in a state or country identified as a “hot spot” or “red state” for COVID-19?
+- Has there been travel within the last 10 days in a state or country identified by the Doulas County Health Department as a “hot spot” or “red state” for COVID-19?

 - Has there been an exposure to someone diagnosed with COVID-19, either household or non-household contact?